lucasfurno/docs_en/accounts/users-and-teams/index.md

 ## 1. Adding users to the account {#adding-users-to-the-account}

-Read the instructions below to add a new user to the RTM main account.
+Read the instructions below to add a new user to RTM.

+> To add a new user to Real-Time Manager, it is necessary to be an Account owner or have the permission "Edit User".

-1. Access Real-Time Manager with a main account (Account owner).
+1. Access [Real-Time Manager](https://sso.azion.com/login) with your account.
 2. Click the account menu and select **Users**.
 3. On the new screen, click **Add user**.
 4. Fill out the following fields: